maxzheng/memory-tools/README.rst

 A set of simple yet effective tools to troubleshoot memory leaks.

 When debugging memory issues in Python 2.6, the author has tried memory_profiler_ and heapy_, unfortunately neither worked.
-And so memory-tools was born with the goal of being simple, so it should always work, yet effective, so it is good at helping you find memory leaks.
+And so memory-tools was born with the goal of being simple - it should always work, yet effective - it is good at helping you find memory leaks.

 .. _memory_profiler: https://pypi.python.org/pypi/memory_profiler
 .. _heapy: https://pypi.python.org/pypi/guppy